-Insert a template when creating a new study with just one click.
+Insert a template when creating a new test with just one click.
 Templates are based on popular and frequently used objectives and desired outcomes across your product and campaign development cycle.

 How It Works

-1. When creating a new study, click the New button, then select Create a test from a template from the dropdown.
+1. When creating a new test, click the New button, then select Create a test from a template from the dropdown.

-You will then be taken to the Template Gallery.
+You will then navigate to the Template Gallery.
 On the left, you will see a list of filters.
 The UserTesting Templates filter contains templates created and curated by UserTesting for a variety of subjects, device types, and industries.
 UserTesting Templates are available for all customers.